openstack/openstack-manuals/doc/install-guide-rst/source/neutron-network-node.rst

 **To configure the Layer-3 (L3) agent**

-The Layer-3 (L3) agent provides routing services for virtual networks.
+The :term:`Layer-3 (L3) agent` provides routing services for virtual networks.

 #.
 Open the :file:`/etc/neutron/l3_agent.ini` file edit the ``[DEFAULT]``
    section.
 Configure the interface driver, external